Your guide to King James VI and I, the first Stuart monarch of England

 Eager to curry favour, the likes of William Shakespeare and Christopher Marlowe immediately began penning plays aimed at stoking the English population’s fear of witches.
 The best known of these was Macbeth, which Shakespeare made shorter than his usual dramatic works because he knew the king had little patience for the theatre.

-- Read more on James VI and I: the king who hunted witches
+- Read more on James VI and I's witch hunts

 What was the nature of James’s personal relationships and favourites?